jtsteinbach/vox/README.md

 # Vox Encryption Module (Uncrackable)

-Reusing keys destroys security integrity!
+Reusing keys destroys encryption integrity!
 Keys are also the same length as the encrypted data + formatted header and footer.
 Each decryption checks for corrupted outputs.